thermondo/django-package-template/README.md

 cookiecutter gh:Thermondo/django-package-template
 ```

-You will be prompted simply follow the instructions.
+You will be prompted, simply follow the given instructions.

 The repository will be created for you automatically and the initial
 boilerplate code will be committed and pushed.